yebeman/RLCAdder/README.md

 For more info go to

-<a href= "http://www.ticalc.org/archives/files/authors/112/11235.html"> for more info go to TiCalc Org</a>
+<a href= "http://www.ticalc.org/archives/files/authors/112/11235.html"> For more info go to TiCalc Org</a>